wp-plugins/orbisius-cyberstore/readme.txt

 * Added price rendering for variable products too.
 * Moved the currency field near the paypal email
 * Combined a few misc checkboxes into one row to save some space
+* Reduced the custom params that are sent to paypal.
+Send only to most necessary onces.
+* Passing product_name as a custom parameter to paypal

 = 1.2.7 =
 * Added link to extensions on the dashboard